tejuscs/ADBD-Labs/atp-data-pump-migration/atp-data-pump-migration.md

 - Provide any desired name and copy the generated token string some place in a text editor.
 You will need this token while configuring cloud credentials on your target database.
     ![This image shows the result of performing the above step.](./images/get-token3.png " ")

-## Task 4: Set up Object Store user credentials in your target autonomous database
+## Task 4: Set up Object Store user credentials in your target Autonomous AI Database

 - Now that we have the credentials token, let's set up the target database to read from the object store and import data.

-- Log into your dedicated autonomous database as admin using either SQL Developer or SQLCL client.
+- Log into your dedicated Autonomous AI Database as admin using either SQL Developer or SQLCL client.

     **TWO ways to do this:**